-In part one of this two-part series, our contractor attorneys in Mobile, AL, introduced how a cash balance buyout can be utilized to establish a mutually beneficial transaction to transfer shares between a retiring owner and an interested partner.
+In part one of this two-part series, our Birmingham contractor attorneys, introduced how a cash balance buyout can be utilized to establish a mutually beneficial transaction to transfer shares between a retiring owner and an interested partner.
 Now, we will explain how this process works in detail.

 How Does a Cash Balance Buyout Work?

 Although there are many approaches to cash balance buyouts, a typical case would be initiated by calculating an annual “service credit” for every year that you have worked as an owner.
 Once this value is calculated, you can establish an “opening balance” to illustrate the presumed value of those shares.
 If you are planning to retire in the future, you would then extend the annual service credit for the number of additional years you plan to work.
 After you combine these two values to determine the total amount of money that must be contributed over your remaining working years, you will divide the total sum by the number of years you plan to keep working.
 The resulting value is your annual tax-deductible contribution.

 It’s important to utilize a cash balance buyout when your business is pulling in significant profits to help you afford these tax-deductible contributions.
 Since turnover in the construction industry is relatively fluid, it follows that not many people, especially young workers, will have accumulated a significant opening balance.
 Therefore, the lump sum funded for them is reduced.
 Plus, younger workers receive a lower service credit which helps increase the owner’s take.
 Fortunately, the employee(s) benefit because they have their own unique accounts to accrue their own benefits and ensure that they are being adequately funded.